 Let us now, however, back up for a consideration of the way the authors use the Kinsey 0-6 scale, a factor crucial to this study.
 Two fundamental errors were made: (1) On pages 8-9, the authors claim that the Kinsey 0-6 scale was based on overt experience only.
 On page 639 in Sexual Behavior in the Human Male, we specifically stated that both sexual experience and psychic reactions were taken into account in determining where a person fell on the scale.
 We repeated this in Sexual Behavior in the Human Female (p.
 468).
-(2) On the same cited pages in the Male and the Female volumes, we also said that these patterns may fluctuate up and down the scale at different periods in the person on the Kinsey scale for each year of his or her life in order to describe accurately the person's heterosexual-homosexual balance.
+(2) On the same cited pages in the Male and the Female volumes, we also said that these patterns may fluctuate up and down the scale at different periods in the person's life.
+We pointed out that it is necessary to rate each person on the Kinsey scale for each year of his or her life in order to describe accurately the person's heterosexual-homosexual balance.
 It would be essentially impossible for a person to be living with a person of the same sex for the previous three months and be classifiable as a Kinsey 1, as was done in the current book.
 When Masters and Johnson write about the "homosexual group," they are talking about a group with a grand mixture of homosexuality and heterosexuality, and they might as well have called this the "heterosexual group" (with the exceptions of the few 6s in it).